All courses will meet virtually at the times scheduled below unless the course is noted as asynchronous or to be determined.

 MAT627 Investigating Mathematical Concepts (3)

-Explores ways to expand teachers’ knowledge of strategies used to teach mathematics.
-Topics include: numbers and operations, algebraic thinking, geometry, measurement, problem-solving, justifying and reasoning.
+Explores ways to expand teacher’s knowledge of strategies used to teach mathematics.
+Topics include: number and operation, algebraic thinking, geometry, measurement, problem solving, justifying and reasoning.

 MAT636 Mathematical Inquiry (3)

 Furthers knowledge of mathematics.
 Problem-centered approach.
 In-depth knowledge of algebra, geometry and measurement.
-Appropriate for any current or future teacher of mathematics or for math specialists.
+Appropriate for any current or future teacher of mathematics or for math specialist.

 SPN695 21 Century Latin American Cinema (3)